-As the chart above shows, at the end of June 2023 the portfolio comprised just under 60% in utilities and the remainder in infrastructure companies, excepting a small allocation to cash.
-While the generation of reliable long-term earnings is a key characteristic of these investments, some sectors in which the portfolio has invested enjoy attractive long-term structural growth.
+As the chart above shows, at the end of June 2023 the portfolio had a slight bias to infrastructure companies over utilities and a small allocation to cash.
+While the generation of reliable long-term earnings is a key characteristic of these investments, some sectors in which the portfolio has invested also enjoy attractive long-term structural growth.